Low-Rise Jeans Are Officially Back. Who Will Be Wearing Them?

 Advertisement

 Still, many hoped the murmurings of a low-rise jean reunion tour would not prove prophetic.
 According to Stephanie Valponi, a stylist at Stitch Fix, that isn’t the case, though.
-“We’ve heard rumors over the last few years that low-rise jeans would be making an inevitable comeback, but now, it’s safe to say these are rumors no more,” Valponi tells Refinery29.
+“We’ve heard rumours over the last few years that low-rise jeans would be making an inevitable comeback, but now, it’s safe to say these are rumours no more,” Valponi tells Refinery29.

 And there’s data to prove it.
 In May, thredUP, an online consignment and thrift store, reported a 50% increase in search for low-rise jeans, compared to the time frame between January and March of 2021.
 “Love it or hate it, there’s no denying that more people are trying out low-rise denim again,” Kesha Linder, a merchandiser at the online retailer, tells Refinery29.